hmarkc/parallel-prompt-decoding/README.md

 **PPD** (Parallel Prompt Decoding) is a cost-efficient method to accelerate LLMs with trained appended prompt tokens.
 Our technique stands out for three key features:
 - *Orthogonal Optimization*: Orthogonal to speculative decoding, PPD provides the potential for synergistic integration.
 - *Memory Efficiency*: With a minimal runtime memory overhead of just 0.0004%, PPD is highly suitable for edge and mobile settings.
-- *Training Efficiency*: The training process isefficient, requiring only 16 hours on a single A100-40GB GPU.
+- *Training Efficiency*: The training process is efficient, requiring only 16 hours on a single A100-40GB GPU.

 <div align="center">
   <picture>